korem-lab/SGVFinder2/LargeDataTips.md

 With the bam and pmp files available and their paths properly specified, the `icra` command will bypass step 1-2 and continue to generate jsdel files.
 Step 3 consumes a large amount of memory (30GB-100G for 16Gfastq) and considerable time (3min-20ming per iteration for 16Gfastq, 4h-2days total) with the default argument (epsilon=1e-6, max_iterations=100).
 Step 4 is the same as `svfinder get_sample_map`, which consumes large memory but not much time.
-So it is not necessary to seperate step 4 from step 3.
+So it is not necessary to separate step 4 from step 3.

 ## Conclusion